 - Talk with the anesthesiologist or nurse anesthetist about your medical history and the type of anesthesia you will receive.

 - A surgical team member will start an IV.

 - The anesthesiologist or nurse anesthetist will start your anesthesia.

-- For general anesthesia, your anesthesiologist or nurse anesthetist will place a tube in your lungs to protect and control your breathing.
-A team member will also insert a catheter into your bladder to drain urine and monitor kidney function.
+- A tube will be placed in your windpipe to protect and control your breathing during general anesthesia.
+A catheter will be inserted into your bladder to drain urine and monitor kidney function.
 You will not feel or remember these procedures or the surgery.